w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 1. The notion of a negative balance does not exist for on-chain balances.
 Even for a `BlockNumber`, a negative block number is invalid and unreasonable in any scenario.
-2. `u32` and other unsigned types give a higher, _positive_ bound then a type like `i32`.
-With `BlockNumber` as an example, this would allow the total amount of blocks that a network could generate to be much higher than using a signed type.
+2. `u32` and other unsigned types give a higher, _positive_ bound than a type like `i32`.
+With `BlockNumber` as an example.
+This would allow the total number of blocks a network could generate to be much higher than a signed type.

 :::tip Thought exercise: if Polkadot used `u8` for the BlockNumber type, how would the chain run before it overflowed?